Wolverine971/9takes/src/blog/enneagram/enneagram-personality-test.md

 ---
 title: 'A simple test to determine your Enneagram personality type'
-description: 'Identify your Enneagram type with the 9takes guide.
-Explore core motivations and emotional patterns narrow down your type'
+description: 'Identify your Enneagram type with this 9takes guide.
+Explore core motivations and emotional patterns to narrow down your type'
 author: 'DJ Wayne'
 date: '2023-03-11'
 loc: 'https://9takes.com/blog/enneagram/enneagram-personality-test'